Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 From the new 210 Freeway extension, driving west: In Upland, exit Mountain Ave./Mt.
 Baldy Exit, Exit 54.
 Turn right and proceed north on Mountain Ave.
 Drive 5 miles to Mt.
 Baldy Road.

 Turn left on Bear Canyon Road and find a parking place immediately on the right.
 On the left is the Village Chapel, so please respect their parking rights.
-(There is also a small parking area up the road a quarter mile.)
+There is also a small parking area up the road a 0.15 mile.
+Another option is to park directly in front of the Visitor Center on the Street or across the street.
+Please do not park in the parking places designated for Mt.
+Baldy Lodge; we need to respect local businesses and other private property.
 A National Forest Adventure Pass is required for parking.

 Trail Description:

-Walk up the paved road past an assortment of cabins along the way.
+Walk up the paved Bear Canyon Road past an assortment of cabins along the way.
 In 0.4 mile you'll reach the end of the road and the beginning of the trail.
 Cross the creek and follow the trail as it heads up canyon in a northward direction.
-After about 10 minutes the trail splits, I recommend going to the right, up the slope, the main route.
-(The route going straight crosses the creek, climbs steep rustic rock steps, passes several old cabins, crosses the creek again and climbs steeply to rejoin the main trail).
+After about 10 minutes the trail splits, I recommend going to the right, up the slope, the main route (the route going straight crosses the creek, climbs steep rustic rock steps, passes several old cabins, crosses the creek again and climbs steeply to rejoin the main trail).
 In a bit you'll pass a water tank on the left.
-You may be surprised to see some poison oak in route—in general it does not grow above 5000 feet.
-But the hike starts at 4260 feet, so we are within the top end of its growing range.
+You may be surprised to see some poison oak en route—in general it does not grow above 5,000 feet.
+But the hike starts at 4,320 feet, so we are within the top end of poison oak growing range.

 The trail switches back south and climbs the slope to an open stretch with nice views down toward Baldy Village and beyond.
 You don't stay in the open sun for long as the trail loops back and again enters the shade of the main canyon, high above the stream.
-At 1.75 miles from the start of your hike, you'll cross the creek and arrive at Bear Flat, a small, fern-covered, sloping meadow.
-If this is your final destination—at 3.5 miles round trip—snoop around a bit and then return the way you came.
+At 1.8 miles from the start of your hike, you'll cross the creek and arrive at Bear Flat (5580'), a small, fern-covered, sloping meadow.
+If this is your final destination—at 3.6 miles round trip—snoop around a bit and then return the way you came.

-To continue on, follow the trail as it crosses Bear Flat and begins to zigzag up the southeast flank of the Baldy's south ridge.
+To continue on, follow the trail as it crosses Bear Flat and begins to zigzag up the southeast flank of Baldy's south ridge.
 You'll notice the trail is steeper than the first section of the hike.
-The chaparral is thick, with little shade.
-As you climb you look back for a bird's-eye view of Bear Flat.
+The chaparral, which burned in the 2008 Big Horn Fire, provides no shade.
+As you climb, look back for a bird's-eye view of Bear Flat.

 Bear Canyon Trail